House (TV series): Recurring characters

 The candidates for House's new diagnostics team are season four's primary recurring characters.
-In addition to the three who are chosen, the other four finalists are Jeffrey Cole (Edi Gathegi), a medical geneticist; Travis Brennan (Andy Comeau), an epidemiologist; Henry Dobson (Carmen Argenziano), a former medical school admissions officer; and Amber Volakis (Anne Dudek), an interventional radiologist.
+In addition to the three who are chosen, the other four finalists are Jeffrey Cole (Edi Gathegi), a medical geneticist; Travis Brennan (Andy Comeau), an epidemiologist; Henry Dobson (Carmen Argenziano), a former medical school admissions officer; and Amber Volakis (Anne Dudek), an interventional radiologist whom House nicknames "Cutthroat Bitch".
 Each of the four departs the show after elimination, except for Volakis, who appears throughout the season, having started a relationship with Wilson.
 In the two-part season finale, Volakis attempts to shepherd a drunken House home when Wilson is unavailable.
 They are involved in a bus crash, which leads to her death.
-She reappears late in season five among the hallucinations House suffers.
+She reappears in a recurring role late in season five, and again in the season eight series finale, as hallucinations by House.

 Private investigator Lucas Douglas (Michael Weston), a character inspired in part by Shore's love of The Rockford Files, appears in three episodes of season five.
 House initially hires Douglas to spy on Wilson, who has ended their friendship after Volakis's death (the friendship is subsequently rekindled).
 House later pays Douglas to look into the private lives of his team members and Cuddy.
 If the character had been accepted by the audience, plans existed to feature him as the lead in a spin-off show.
 In September 2008, Shore spoke to Entertainment Weekly about his vision for the character: "I don't want to do just another medical show.
 What does excite me in terms of writing is the choices people make and the nature of right and wrong... and a private investigator can approach that question much more readily than a doctor can."
 There was no show featuring Douglas on the fall 2009 network television schedule.
 He returns to House in season six as Cuddy's boyfriend.
 They are briefly engaged until Cuddy breaks it off, realizing that she is in love with House.